 Heritable Bank is a UK registered bank under Scottish law.
 The company was placed in administration on 7 October 2008.
 At this time, the total amount to be received was estimated by the administrators, Ernst and Young, to be between 70-80%.

-To date, the Council has recovered £3.924 million, 98% of the amount claimed.
-According to the latest administrators reports, the Council expects to recover approximately 99% of the claim.
-Future dividends will be paid subject to consultation with the creditors committee, and when the level of distributable funds make it cost effective to do so.
+To date, the Council has recovered £3.973 million, 99.22% of the amount claimed.
+According to the latest administrators reports, the Council has received the final payment and the administration of the Company is ready to be concluded.